 "These last 10 years, Voter apathy, alongside numerous other facets of our government, have decided the fate of millions of American-and we continue to pay for it every day.
 There is no such thing as 'I’m don’t want to be involved with politics,' regardless of what you want, you are involved.
 Every choice we make in our lives is a reflection of political action, and every consequence we face as a result of those choices is a reflection of political inaction.
 I just want people to realize that."

-Steven Pineda Porfirio (he/him), is a rising sophomore at Skidmore College.
-He is new to YVote but is actively engaged and interested in politics and issues regarding systemic inequality--healthcare, education, and juvenile justice.
+Steven Pineda Porfirio (he/him) is a rising Junior at Skidmore College.
+He is actively engaged and interested in politics and issues regarding systemic inequality--healthcare, education, and juvenile justice.
 As a Latinx, first-generation college student from Harlem, he became interested in politics after seeing mass levels of gentrification occur in his neighborhood, hearing unjust stories from friends, and photographing various forms of activism.
 Previously, Steven has interned for teachers, reviewed pedagogical material, and advocated for students who were often undermined by the education system.
-This summer, Steven took on a summer class--studying youth advocacy and legislation.
-Now, he looks forward to being a part of YVote, furthering meaningful discourse, and amplifying youth voices.
+Last summer, Steven took on a summer class--studying youth advocacy and legislation.
+He enjoys being a part of YVote, furthering meaningful discourse, and amplifying youth voices.

 “‘Oh, I have ambitions, dreams but dreams don’t come cheap… Little did I know all my reading would be a bother… This a new vanguard, this a new vanguard.
 I’m the new vanguard.’--Noname, Song 33.
 We hold the power to pave the way for a future we want to see, through our everyday actions, and what we do beyond public sight.
 We hold the power to advocate for those who cannot!”